-The Board has nominated John V. Winfield and Jerold R. Babin to serve as a Class A directors to serve until the fiscal 2018 Annual Meeting and until the election and qualification of his successor.
+The Board has nominated William J. Nance and Yvonne L. Murphy to serve as Class B directors to serve until the fiscal 2019 Annual Meeting and until the election and qualification of his or her successor.
 The Board of Directors has been informed that each nominee has consented to being named as such and is willing to serve as a director if elected.
 However, if a nominee should be unable, or declines to serve, it is intended that the proxies will be voted for such other persons as the proxies shall, in their discretion, designate.
 Unless otherwise directed in the accompanying proxy card, the persons named therein will vote FOR the election of each nominee.
 Election requires the affirmative vote of a majority of the shares represented and voted at the Annual Meeting.